mjordan/islandora_workbench/README.md

 * `input_csv` is the filename of the CSV metadata file, which must be in the directory named in '--input_dir'.
 * `media_use_tid` is the term ID for the Media Use term you want to apply to the media.
 * `media_type` (singular) specifies whether the media being created in the 'create' or 'add_media' task is an `image`, `file`, `document`, `audio`, or `video` (or other media type that exists in the target Islandora).
 * `media_types` (plural) provides a mapping bewteen file extensions and media types.
+Note: either `media_type` or `media_types` is required.
 More detail provided in the "Setting Media Types" section below.
 * `drupal_filesystem` is either 'fedora://' or 'public://'.
 * `delimiter` is the delimiter used in the CSV file, for example, "," or "\t".
 If omitted, defaults to ",".
 * `id_field` is the name of the field in the CSV that uniquely identifies each record.
 If omitted, defaults to 'id'.